Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 - Charlotte has played seven games, with four wins against the spread.

-- Charlotte's games this season have hit the over two times in seven opportunities (28.6%).
+- Charlotte's games this year have gone over the point total two times in seven opportunities (28.6%).

 - The 49ers rack up 51.3 fewer yards per game (397) than the Hilltoppers give up per outing (448.3).

-- Charlotte is 2-0-1 against the spread and 3-0 overall when the team piles up more than 448.3 yards.
+- In games that Charlotte picks up more than 448.3 yards, the team is 2-0-1 against the spread and 3-0 overall.

-- The 49ers have turned the ball over nine times this season, one more turnover than the Hilltoppers have forced (8).
+- The 49ers have turned the ball over one more time (9 total) than the Hilltoppers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.